Hands-On Fundraising

 Get names right and use them.
 Mention the donor’s history with your organization, if they have one.
 And do your best to keep your lists up to date.
 I know it can be hard – especially with mail.
 But if you outsource your printing and mailing, you need a good relationship with your vendor.
 Call them daily with names to remove from the mailing – right up until they send them out.

 Segment!
 It’s not that complicated, I promise.
-Even small changes in text can help.
+Even small changes in your copy can help.

 Too often, your database isn’t built to talk to your email client.
 But push for solutions.
 This is a technical issue – it can be solved.
 And it shouldn’t be allowed to get in the way of donor relationship building.

-It’s tempting to one-size-fits-all.
+It’s tempting to be one-size-fits-all.
 It’s certainly easier.
 But it’s a short-term solution that causes long-term problems.

 You can do this, even in a short form for email.
 Use a story to make your ask human-sized.
 Give donors something or someone to relate to.
 Make it all about them and the people they could help.